Clinical-Genomics-Linkoping/TEMP-metaAMR-Plus/README.md

 nf-core/metaamr was originally written by Leila Nasirzadeh.

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank Jyotirmoy Das for his extensive assistance in the development of this pipeline:

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->